software-mansion/starknet.py/README.md

 Additionally, you can use the [sncast](https://foundry-rs.github.io/starknet-foundry/starknet/index.html) tool to create an account, which will automatically be saved to a file.

-For more information on how to create an account with `starknet.py`, refer to this [guide](https://starknetpy.readthedocs.io/en/latest/account_creation.html#account-creation).

 ```python
 from starknet_py.net.full_node_client import FullNodeClient
 from starknet_py.net.account.account import Account